HeoKiu/MATHGAME/README.md

 ## Build instructions

-First change the directory to the "Game_MIPT_SDL2" folder:
+Change the directory to the "Game_MIPT_SDL2" folder:
 ```
 cd build
 ```